-How can monuments impact the oppressed group, in practice?
-First, the imposition of the monument in public space may have a direct effect on the oppressed group, by significantly heighten the salience of the dominant group's relative power (Rozenas et al. 2022) and, relatedly, the salience of racial discrimination.
-The oppressed group may thus perceive differential levels of hostility across locations, with hostility being more salient in counties with visible monuments.
+Imagine two identical counties, A and B, in which two groups are competing for power.
+In both counties, the dominant group aim to assert their supremacy in the public arena by constructing a monument that glorifies their views.
+However, because of purely random factors (such as the exogenously higher cost of the same monument in county B), the group only succeeds in constructing it in county A. I ask whether the random presence of the monument in one of two otherwise-identical counties can influence the behavior of the competing groups.
+In particular, I investigate whether it leads the oppressed group in county A to exhibit higher rates of out-migration in the subsequent years compared to the same group in county B.1 the monument in public space may have a direct effect on the oppressed group by significantly heighten the salience of the dominant group's relative power (Rozenas et al. 2022) and, consequently, the salience of racial discrimination.
+The oppressed group may thus perceive differential levels of hostility across locations, with hostility being more salient in counties with a monument.
 In the context of Confederate monuments, the successful construction of symbols glorifying the defeated side in the Civil War concretely showed that this side and its ideas were once again in power in the South, visually marking the end of the civil rights advancements characterizing Reconstruction.
-In a context in which discrimination was geographically diffuse and hard to measure, monuments may have acted as a coordination device for African Americans by signaling which places to leave or to avoid.
+In a context in which discrimination was geographically diffuse and hard to measure, monuments may have acted as a coordination device for African Americans by signaling which places to avoid.
 The direct effect is also consistent with the memory-reactivation mechanism discussed in Ochsner et al. (2017) and Fouka et al. (2013): since the overwhelming majority of African Americans in the South were slaves before the end of the Civil War, the local glorification of the antebellum era through the construction of commemorative monuments may have locally reactivated the collective memory of slavery, making discrimination even more salient and inducing out-migration.
 Second, monuments can indirectly affect the oppressed groups through direct consequences on the surrounding environment.
 For instance, Confederate monuments may have acted as a coordination device and a gathering point for the dominant group, becoming a destination for parades celebrating Confederate veterans or for gatherings of white supremacists, which in turn may have induced out-migration.
-Similarly, in the longer run, the presence of a monument, which glorifies the values and narrative of one group at the expense of the other, may crystallize the accepted set of values of a community.
+Finally, in the longer run, the presence of a monument, which glorifies the values and narrative of one group at the expense of the other, may crystallize the accepted set of values of a community.
 More specifically, a monument celebrating a period of slavery may induce the local narrative to evolve in a way that minimizes slavery's severity, leading to an environment more hostile for African Americans.